greyshell/project_api_server/README.md

 ### Develop a API Server

 #### Tuesday
-- create the foundation, virtual env, git branch
+- create the foundation, virtual env using pyenv, git branch